VoxeLibre/VoxeLibre/tools/README.md

 Modes of operation:
 - Can create a Minetest texture pack (default)
-- Can update the MineClone 2 textures
+- Can update the VoxeLibre textures

 Requirements:
 - Know how to use the console